NikoloziKhachiashvili/deathbed/README.md

 **deathbed** analyses every tracked source file in a git repository and gives it a **health score** based on nine real, local metrics — no external API calls, no secrets needed.
 It surfaces the files most likely to cause you pain, explains *why* they are dying, and tells you exactly what to do first.

-**v2.0.0** adds multi-repo org scanning, an AI-free refactor planner, and GitHub Actions integration.
+**v3.0.0** adds decay prediction, an interactive TUI, a terminal heat map, a git regression guard, and multi-language complexity analysis (JS/TS/Go/Rust).

 ---